Original Story

 𝟐𝟓 𝐑𝐞𝐟𝐥𝐞𝐜𝐭𝐢𝐨𝐧 𝐓𝐡𝐢𝐧𝐠𝐬 𝐚𝐭 𝟐𝟓

-Nobody asked me about 25 things that I’ve learned in my life as I turn quarter century old (please do not ask me) and nobody was not gonna read it.
+Nobody asked me about 25 things that I’ve learned in my life as I turn quarter century old (please do not ask me).

 Well, I still want to write about short list of 25 lessons on turning 25 a.k.a.
 25 reflection things.